 2. Red Stripe

 If you’re looking for a bit more of a unique brew, Red Stripe might be a good place to start!
 Not only does it have a distinctly shaped bottle, but how many beers can you name that are made in Jamaica?
-In any case, Red Stripe is a perfectly adequate brew that is a prefect fit for just about any occasion.
+Lagers like this one are also a great place to start for anyone unfamiliar with beer.
+They usually have a fairly balanced flavor that provides that yeasty, bread-like flavor while also adding a hint of the hops and bitterness that a lot of people associate with beer.
+Whether you end up more into porters, pilsners, stouts or IPAs, a lager might be the perfect stepping stone.
+In any case, Red Stripe is a perfectly adequate brew that is a prefect fit for just about any occasion while also being a great choice for someone who is not as familiar with beer.

 Of course I’ll love a brew that represents the homestead!
 For those who don’t know, 805 is actually an area code, the area code of San Luis Obispo, Santa Barbara, and Ventura counties.
 And anyone who’s been reading for a while most likely knows that I was born and raised in Ventura, so of course I had to try this almost as soon as I turned 21.
 And thankfully, this one has started to be distributed to other places outside of California, which I could not be happier about.
 Any of you who want to get at least a little sense of the Southern California lifestyle, see if you can find some 805 at your local grocery or liquor store!